kilamrauon/minimalistic_game_console/README.md

 # minimalistic_game_console

-A minimilastic game console with an attiny85, a 5 buttons ad keyboard, a 8x7 segment red led and a buzzer
+A minimilastic game console with an attiny85, a 5 buttons ad keyboard, a 8x7 segments red led (with max7219 controller) and a buzzer (optional).

-I made it to simulate a game I had when I was young : battlestar galactica - space alert , from mattel
+I made it to simulate a game I had when I was young : "battlestar galactica - space alert" , from Mattel (just like I remember it, not as it really was)

 The first prototype : https://youtu.be/K5pQh2IcPR4

 The final prototype : https://youtu.be/7Ir9gm09HzU